nikolausn/ReTrackers/README.md

 Retrackers is a zotero plugin for tracking retracted paper.

+The Plugin is still under development and we are still improving and testing different approaches on improving the idea to give information about retracted paper to the user.

 To install the plugin, zotero user can download the xpi in this github directory: https://github.com/nikolausn/ReTrackers/blob/master/release/zotero-retrackers-1.0.2.xpi?raw=true